When to Call a Mobile Mechanic: A Beginner’s Guide

 Change Your Car's Air Filter

-We have all been there before while getting our vehicles oil changed and the mechanic shows you how filthy your air filter is and recommends replacing it.
-Even though you might not be ready to tackle car maintenance jobs like changing your oil or replacing spark plugs to change your cars air filter is an easy job that you CAN do.
-By learning how to change your car’s air filter you will be saving yourself some money and a sense of accomplishment.
+We have all been there before while getting our vehicle’s oil changed, and the mechanic shows you how filthy your air filter is and recommends replacing it.
+Even though you might not be ready to tackle car maintenance jobs like changing your oil or replacing spark plugs to change your car’s air filter is an easy job that you CAN do.
+By learning how to change your car’s air filter, you will be saving yourself some money and a sense of accomplishment.

-If you notice any of these problems, the top on your list of troubleshooting ideas should be to check your engine’s air filter.
+If you notice any of these problems, the top item on your list of troubleshooting ideas should be to check your engine’s air filter.
 It’s a good practice to have this checked out every oil change.
 The engine air filter should be changed annually or every 12,000 miles.
-If the area you live in is dusty you should check frequently and change regularly.
-By keeping your air filter clean it will keep your engine free of dirt.
+If the area you live in is dusty, you should check frequently and change regularly.
+By keeping your air filter clean, you will keep your engine free of dirt.
+Replacing your air filter with a high-quality air filter will ensure maximum engine performance.

 Step-by-Step Instructions on how to change your cars air filter